Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Appendix: Handlebodies and pair-of-pants decompositions

 \section{Appendix: Handlebodies and pair-of-pants decompositions}

-In this Appendix, for the sake of completeness, we verify a slightly weaker version of Theorem~\ref{t:luo} of Luo, which is still sufficient for the applications in this paper.
+For the sake of completeness, in this Appendix we verify a slightly weaker version of Theorem~\ref{t:luo} of Luo, which is still sufficient for the applications in this paper.
 Let us assume that $\Sigma $ is a genus-$g$ surface with $g>1$, and suppose that $\alphak$ and $\alphak '$ are two markings of the surface $\Sigma$.
 Recall from Definition~\ref{def:flip} that the two pair-of-pants decompositions $\alphak$ and $\alphak '$ differ by a generalized flip (or g-flip) if $\alphak = \alphak _0\cup\{ \alpha \}, \alphak = \alphak _0\cup\{ \alpha '\}$, and $\alpha, \alpha '$ are both contained by the 4-punctured component of $\Sigma -\alphak _0$.
 Decompositions differing by a sequence of g-flips are called \emph{g-flip equivalent}.
+Then the main result of this Appendix is:

 \begin{thm} Suppose that $\alphak $ and $\alphak '$ are two markings on the surface $\Sigma$.
-The markings determine the same handlebody if and only if there is a sequence of markings connecting $\alphak $ to $\alphak '$ such that consecutive terms are g-flip equivalent. \end{thm}
+The markings determine the same handlebody if and only if the markings $\alphak $ and $\alphak '$ are g-flip equivalent. \end{thm}